 Highlights: The archives holds more than five hundred collections and many other accessions too small to be treated as collections.
 Personal and professional papers document the professional activities of their creators as well as personal matters.
 Corporate and organizational records reflect the activities of those entities.
 Artificial collections compiled by someone other than the creator consist of documentary materials gathered from a number of sources to form reference files around one or more topics.
-Descriptions of many of these collections are available to the public at www.siris.si.edu.
-Finding aids to some recently processed collections are available at
+Finding aids to some recently processed collections are available at sova.si.edu.
+Most of these collections are housed at the Steven F. Udvar-Hazy Center in Chantilly, Virginia.

 A major attribute of these collections is their visual representation of air and space craft through photographs and technical drawings.
 The latter vary from three-view drawings to detailed engineering plans, many of which are on microfilm.
 The Archives also holds many technical manuals that document the design, construction, and performance of air and space craft and the engines that powered them.
 These documents assist aircraft restorers and modelers as well as historians of technology.

 The NASM Technical Files located in the Museum on the Mall contain 1,900 cubic feet of aviation and space-related materials arranged as vertical files.
 The files are organized by subject in twenty-two series and include photographs, press releases, clippings, correspondence, reports, brochures, and many other materials on individuals, organizations, events, and airplanes and space craft.

 The archival film and videotape collection consists of approximately 20,000 titles.
 Copies of these films and tapes are generally available for a fee.
 Reference service in the film and video collection is also subject to a fee.

 Metro Stop: Smithsonian or L' Enfant Plaza